jessiepolk/jessiepolk.github.io/projects/runtime/README.md

     1. This function should contain the 10 lines of code from TODO 6 that are used to create a new saw blade.
     2. `sawBladeHitZone.x` and `sawBladeHitZone.y` should be assigned the values of the parameters instead of being hard coded.

   **CODE:** Once you have created your Function, call it 3 times with different arguments for `x` and `y`.
-You should place the saw blades so Halle can jump over some and duck others.
+You should place the saw blades so Halle can jump over some and duck others. **Don't spend too much time on positioning, as you will be changing this part later.**

   > **TESTING:**
   > Your game should look something like this, except the saw blades might be in different locations.